Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 ------
 <ins>**A word from me:**</ins>

 I was really excited about creating a controller for DPR, and I must say, it was quite a challenging task.
 However, I became pretty obsessive about finding a solution and felt driven to share it with others as an open-source framework.
-So, I decided to fully immerse myself in this pursuit until I discovered a satisfying answer.
 I hope you'll find it helpful.

-I've actually worked on a similar repository in the past, but this new version is going to be even better and more comprehensive.
-I'm set to try out as many different methods as I can. the best way to reach me is via email: arvin1844m@gmail.com
+If you need to ask any questions, here's my email: arvin1844m@gmail.com

 ![delta_robot_urdf](https://raw.githubusercontent.com/ArthasMenethil-A/Delta-Robot-Trajectory-Planning/main/raw_images/delta_robot_urdf.PNG)